danawoodruff/Python/README.md

 # python-challenge
 PyBank utilizes Python script to perform a financial analysis.

+Written and executed on Windows OS and Visual Studio Code.

 Calculate:
   * The total number of months included in the dataset

   * The net total amount of "Profit/Losses" over the entire period